orientechnologies/orientdb-docs/gettingstarted/DemoDB.md

 ### Using the Demo Database with version 2.2.x

+The demo database can be easily loaded into OrientDB 2.2.x using the Studio's "Import a public database" feature.

+Alternatevely, it is possible to import it via an SQL script that includes the set of instructions needed to recreate the data model as well as all the records (vertices, edges, documents).

 ## Data Model

-`DemoDB` is the database of an hypothetical Travel Agency that runs a public Social Platform as well.
+`demodb` is the database of an hypothetical Travel Agency that runs a public Social Platform as well.

 Users (that are stored in the database in the class _Profiles_) can freely register to the social platform and start making friends (friendship is expressed via the _HasFriend_ edge).